jreber/jreber-misc/likes.md

 turning my browser into a clumsy repo of things I like.
 No more!

 ## Articles
+### Git
+* [Commit Hygiene and Git](http://www.ericbmerritt.com/2011/09/21/commit-hygiene-and-git.html), Eric Merritt: A great write-up of how Git commits shoulds be structured and why.
+* [My favourite Git commit](https://fatbusinessman.com/2019/my-favourite-git-commit) <--- this is how to write commit messages!
+I don't need you to tell me what you did; I need to know why you did it -- the context, the struggles, the learnings.

+### Uncategorized
 * [Finding the Energy to Work on Your Side Hustle](https://www.startups.co/articles/finding-the-energy-to-work-on-your-sidehustle?ref=quuu&utm_content=buffer98172&utm_medium=social&utm_source=facebook.com&utm_campaign=buffer)
 * [How Developers Stop Learning: Rise of the Expert Beginner](https://www.daedtech.com/how-developers-stop-learning-rise-of-the-expert-beginner/)
 * [Out of the Tar Pit](https://github.com/papers-we-love/papers-we-love/blob/master/design/out-of-the-tar-pit.pdf?raw=true): Analyzes software complexity and how to wrangle it.
 Defines accidental and essential complexity, which is a brilliant distinction.
 Further argues that state and control are the two biggest drivers of software complexity, that most state is accidental and so should be eliminated if possible, and suggests an framework to separate essential state and logic from accidental-but-useful state and control.
 Brilliant.